evangallant/LearningGPT/README.md

         - **Response:**
         ```
         {
+            "combined_topic_name": "[A condensed title for the current topics in question]",
-            "answer": "[An explanation of the key concepts in dot products that are directly applied in machine learing]",
+            "answer": """[An explanation of the key concepts in dot products that are directly applied in machine learning]""",
             "sub_topics": [
               "Role of dot products in calculating similarity between feature vectors",
               "Dot products in the weighted sum calculation within neural networks",